kozross/after-londown/README.md

 In the `flavour` directory, there are a bunch of pieces describing the world or stuff in it.
 They're short and focused.
 In the `stats` directory are various statistical things, such as summaries.
+The `characters` directory lists the PCs.

 # License